 This Policy shall be deemed effective as of 25-05-2018.
 No part of this Policy shall have retroactive effect and shall thus apply only to matters occurring on or after this date.

-We are registered under the Data Protection Act 1998 and abide by the eight Data Protection principles set out in the Act.
+We are registered under the Data Protection Act 2018 and abide by the six Data Protection principles set out in the Act:

 Please direct enquiries to the Data Protection Officer at CTC South West Limited, 9 Penmeneth, Trewennack, Helston, Cornwall, TR13 0PU (telephone 01209 823 920 or email).